hwillson/meteor-solr-demo/README.md

 ## Search Analytics

+Search analytics logging can be turned on/off in the `deploy/settings.json` file:

+    {
+      "public": {
+        "analyticsControl": {
+          "loggingEnabled": true
+        }
+      }
+    }

 The following analytics are captured for each user:
 - Username of user making the search
 - Search keywords used